-It might seem strange to name four classic, admittedly beautiful, and popular pieces of music as "three wedding ceremony songs to avoid."
+It might seem strange to name four classic, admittedly beautiful, and popular pieces of music as "wedding ceremony songs to avoid."
 But have you ever loved a pop song until it got so much radio play that you couldn't stand it anymore?
 That's what's wrong with these pieces of music.
 They're used as wedding ceremony songs so often that they've become overplayed and common.
 And what bride or groom wants to be common?

 Pachelbel's Canon in D